Ttecs/peercore_Tasks/README.md

 3. Locate the database connection string and replace it with the connection string for your local database.
 4. note: im using java 17 and used spring.io to initialize the project

-**Note**: Make sure you have a running database instance with the necessary schema and tables before starting the backend.
+**Note**: Make sure you have a running database instance with the necessary schema  and tables are created automatically.

-## Usage Instructions

-[Add usage instructions for your project.
-Explain how to perform common tasks and provide examples if possible.]

 ## Features